Online French Language School providing French classes, courses and lessons with a private native French tutor since 2005

 Learn French Online: from 12 euros/hour

-At the A2 French level, according to the CEFR (Common European Framework of Reference for Languages), a French language learner can do the following:
+CEFR A2 French tells us what a French language learner is able to do at the A2 (Upper Beginner) level.
+According to the CEFR (Common European Framework of Reference), an A2 level French language learner can do the following:

 Understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).